 The Company operates on a 52- or 53-week fiscal year ending on the Saturday closest to January 31.
-The periods presented in these financial statements are fiscal 2022 (52 weeks ended January 28, 2023) and fiscal 2021 (52 weeks ended January 29, 2022).
+The periods presented in these financial statements are fiscal 2023 (53 weeks ended February 3, 2024) and fiscal 2022 (52 weeks ended January 28, 2023).
 References to years in these financial statements relate to fiscal years or year ends rather than calendar years.
-The Company notes that fiscal 2023 will contain an additional week, making it a 53-week fiscal year.
-The additional week will be reflected in the Company's fourth quarter of fiscal 2023.